MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/distributed-availability-groups.md

 ---
 # Distributed availability groups

-Distributed availability groups is a new feature introduced in SQL Server 2016, as a variation of the existing Always On availability groups feature.
+Distributed availability groups are a new feature introduced in SQL Server 2016, as a variation of the existing Always On availability groups feature.
 This article clarifies some aspects of distributed availability groups and complements the existing [SQL Server documentation](https://docs.microsoft.com/en-us/sql/sql-server/sql-server-technical-documentation).

 > [!NOTE]
 > "DAG" is not the official abbreviation for *distributed availability group*, because the abbreviation is already used for the Exchange Database Availability Group feature.
 This Exchange feature has no relation to SQL Server availability groups or distributed availability groups.